bitopan/automated_sms/README.md

 >Please note that you have to run the above command within the Python Virtual environment.

->Once the application is ready, to automate the <code>rq worker</code> you can create the service file systemd
+>Once the application is ready, to automate the <code>rq worker</code> you can create the service file under systemd

 >My rqworker.service file [Path: <code>/etc/systemd/system/rqworker.service</code>] looks like below:
 ```